tianyi-smile/itemize/README.md

 We covered the three group axioms @ax:ass, @ax:id and @ax:inv.

 It is important to remember Newton's third law @newton-third[], and Hook's law @hook1.
 In @hook2 we gave Hook's law in @eq:hook.
-Note that @eq:ma[Conclusion] is a simlified version.
+Note that @eq:ma[Conclusion] is a simplified version.
 ```

 > For the label `<hook2>`, you cannot directly write `<hook2>`, as this would label `<hook2>` to the equation.
 Use the method `elabel` to label it.
 The same applies to `eq:c`.